Planning a Burial at Sea

 While there are some very strict guidelines for a sea burial of non-cremated remains, the rules are less stringent if the deceased has been cremated.
 You typically will still need to travel at least 3 nautical miles from land, but you do not need to be concerned with the depth of the ocean.
 In addition, there are some states that allow for the spreading of ashes within 3 miles of shore; in California, for example, you can scatter ashes in the sea as long as you’re at least 500 yards (0.25 nautical miles) away from shore.

 When the sea burial involves cremated remains, you don’t need to ensure that those cremains stay on the ocean floor.
 You can scatter them on the surface of the water or use a biodegradable urn that will sink and then slowly dissolve under the ocean, releasing the ashes.
-In addition, it’s much easier to transport and store cremated remains.
+In addition, it’s much easier to transport and store cremated remains, making this a more affordable send-off than a funeral at sea.

 Navy Burial at Sea